jocelynjoel/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete contain delete file command 9-firstdirdeletion contain command to delete a directory 10-back contain the command to move to th previous one directory
+8-firstdelete contain delete file command 9-firstdirdeletion contain command to delete a directory 10-back contain the command to move to th previous one directory 11-lists contain comamnd to list working directory and the parent of the working directory and the /boot directory (in this order), in long format.